adobe/helix-querybuilder/docs/API.md

 <a name="transformConjunctions"></a>

 ## transformConjunctions(qbtree) ⇒ <code>object</code>
-Transforms a Quory Builder AST that has implicit conjunctions into one with explicit conjunctions.
+Transforms a Query Builder AST that has implicit conjunctions into one with explicit conjunctions.

 The transformation rules are: